Rule 1: General governance policies of the Quebec Press Council

 7.04 Failure to Give Notice – The inadvertent failure to give notice of a meeting for reasons beyond the control of the Quebec Press Council, or the fact that a member has not received it, shall not invalidate any resolution passed or any of the proceedings taken at that meeting.

-7.05 Incomplete Notice – The inadvertent failure to include in the notice of an annual or Special General Meeting any business required by the Act or the by-laws to be conducted at that meeting shall not invalidate the conducting of such business at that meeting.
+7.05 Incomplete Notice – The inadvertent failure to include in the notice of an annual or Special General Meeting any business required by the Act or the Rules to be conducted at that meeting shall not invalidate the conducting of such business at that meeting.

 7.06 Waiver of Notice – A member may waive in writing, by facsimile transmission or by e-mail, notice of a meeting either before or after the meeting is held.
 Attendance at the meeting shall constitute a waiver unless the member attends for the express purpose of objecting to the meeting on the grounds that it was not properly convened.